arencrg/voluntinder_rrr/README.md

   - Some sort of client-side dashboard, and by that we mean the NGOs/ groups can view all available volunteers (maybe sorted by date, or location), and send them messages or notices that they're a fit for the opportunity, and that they might want to apply.

-  - An integrated donations platform (specifically for Lumad community schools)
+  - An integrated donations platform (specifically for Lumad community schools).

+We are also open to any suggestions!
+Please feel free to contact either Marc (marcmacariola1@gmail.com) or Aren (arencancode@gmail.com).